bugscreenapp/bugscreen-ios/README.md

 - Website: [bugscreen.app](https://bugscreen.app)
 - Documentation: [bugscreen.app/docs/ios](https://bugscreen.app/docs/ios)

 This repository is a read-only mirror of the iOS SDK source, published on each release.
-Issues and pull requests are accepted here.
+Issues are accepted here.

 ## Requirements